minibasehq/minibase/README.md

   A lightweight and extensible backend.
 </p>

+126, 251, 179

 ## What is Minibase?

-Minibase is a backend infrastructure that has an API gateway to Postgres-access tools.
-The default setup includes a REST API, but components can be added and swapped out as needed.
+Minibase is an application backend alternative to Supabase and Firebase.
+It uses an API gateway to Postgres-access tools.
+The default setup includes a REST API (PostgREST), but components can be added and swapped out as needed.
+Being more lightweight than the alternatives, multiple applications can be brought up locally for development.

 <p align="center">
   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/architecture.svg?raw=true" />